 Bermuda ocean time-series and bio-physical gliders http://bats.bios.edu/

-UVA is developing a new collaboration with the Bermuda Institute of Ocean Sciences (BIOS), and one set of projects involves working with BIOS scientists on analyzing and modeling their rich ocean time-series and biophysical glider data sets.
+UVA is developing a new collaboration with the Bermuda Institute of Ocean Sciences (BIOS) and UVA Statistics, and one set of projects involves working with BIOS scientists on analyzing and modeling their rich ocean time-series and biophysical glider data sets.

 Ocean transient tracers

-We are finishing up an NSF project analyzing historical data and developing model simulations on tritium and helium isotopes (measures of ocean ventilation and circulation pathways) to better understand nutrient and oxygen dynamics.
-There is lots more to do on this project involving both the analysis of a new global data compilation and model simulations.
+We are analyzing historical data and developing model simulations on tritium and helium isotopes (measures of ocean ventilation and circulation pathways) to better understand nutrient and oxygen dynamics.
+There is lots more to do on this project involving analysis of a new global data compilation and model simulations.

 Marine Biodiversity Observation Network (MBON) http://www.marinebon.org/

-We are part of a large, multi-institutional effort trying to dramatically change how we observe the ocean and then use the wealth of new data to inform marine resource management and conservation.
+We were part of a large, multi-institutional effort trying to dramatically change how we observe the ocean and then use the wealth of new data to inform marine resource management and conservation.

 We have a long-term interest in many aspects of ocean acidification from biogeochemistry and microbes to fisheries and socio-economics.
 One example is modeling studies of the US Northeast scallop fishery that link together water chemistry, scallop population dynamics, fishery operations, and physical and socio-economic drivers (e.g. climate change and acidification; human population and seafood demand; fuel prices).